mhx/dwarfs/README.md

   different compile options.
 Even subtle differences, such as the C++ standard version, can cause run-time errors.
   See [this issue](https://github.com/facebook/folly/pull/1949)
   for details.
+Currently, it is not even possible to use external versions of folly/fbthrift as DwarFS is building minimal subsets of both libraries; these are bundled in the `dwarfs_common` library and they are strictly used internally, i.e. none of the folly or fbthrift headers are required to build against DwarFS' libraries.

 - Similar issues can arise when using a system-installed version of GoogleTest.
 GoogleTest itself recommends that it is being downloaded as part of the build.
 However, you can use the system installed version by passing `-DPREFER_SYSTEM_GTEST=ON` to the `cmake` call.
+Use at your own risk.

-- For other bundled libraries (namely `fmt`, `parallel-hashmap`, `range-v3`, `xxhash` and `zstd`), the system installed version is used as long as it meets the minimum required version.
+- For other bundled libraries (namely `fmt`, `parallel-hashmap`, `range-v3`), the system installed version is used as long as it meets the minimum required version.
 Otherwise, the preferred version is fetched during the build.

-- Building the project with `-DBUILD_SHARED_LIBS=ON` is unsupported, the reason being that there's no point in installing *any* of the libraries.
-As long as dependencies are available as shared system libraries, DwarFS will happily link against them.

 ### Prebuilt Binaries